nateP82/compostCollectors/Design/userStories.md

 # User Stories

+## Create Compost Collectors database
+As a user, I want to have access to the compost collectors database

 ## Create Account
 As a new user to the compost collectors site, I want to be able to sign up for a new account to use the available services on the site.
 [MVP]